Aeëtes: Historicity

-The mythical Aeetes may have reflected a memory of a historical personage.
+The mythical Aeëtes may have reflected a memory of a historical personage.
 His name recurs in historical narratives of Classical authors who claim the enduring legacy of Aeëtes in Colchis.
-Arrian, touring the region in the 2nd century, reports seeing sites and ruins from Aeetes' time.
-The 5th-century author Zosimus mentions "a palace of Aeetes" standing at the mouth of the Phasis.
+Arrian, touring the region in the 2nd century, reports seeing sites and ruins from Aeëtes' time.
+The 5th-century author Zosimus mentions "a palace of Aeëtes" standing at the mouth of the Phasis.
 Local rulers are claimed to have descended from Aeëtes, such as a king of the Phasians from Xenophon's Anabasis and Saulaces, a gold-rich king of Colchis, from Pliny the Elder's Naturalis Historia.
-Strabo, who treated Aeetes as a historical person, writes that this was "a local name among the Colchians".
+Strabo, who treated Aeëtes as a historical person, writes that this was "a local name among the Colchians".
 The name of Aeëtes was borne by a historical Colchian, a 6th-century nobleman in Lazica in the times of Lazic War known from Agathias's account.
-If naming Aeëtes as the ancestor of the Colchian rulers was not the invention of the classical authors, it is possible that the Colchian rulers regarded themselves as descendants of Aeetes.
+If naming Aeëtes as the ancestor of the Colchian rulers was not the invention of the classical authors, it is possible that the Colchian rulers regarded themselves as descendants of Aeëtes.